terrancehah/travelrizz/docs/readme.md

 Visit http://localhost:3000 to use the app.

+### Testing

+To test the itinerary export and display features, you can use the built-in test mode by navigating to `/chat?test=true`.
+This will load a mock session with pre-filled data for a trip to Tokyo and take you directly to the final itinerary view.

 ## 🗂️ Project Structure

 The Travel-Rizz project is structured to ensure modularity, scalability, and maintainability.
 Key directories and files are organized as follows: